flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 the app's ID as a prefix.
 They are exempt from the [domain control rules](/docs/for-app-authors/requirements#control-over-domain-or-repository).

+BaseApps and Extensions must be built against a runtime that provides a stable ABI and performs ABI checks as part of their releases.

+BaseApps and Extensions must themselves maintain a stable ABI in a given branch and must not depend or use any private ABI from the runtime, for their contents.
+Certain things such as extensions providing themes may be exempt from this rule.

 ## Renaming Flatpak ID

 [Flatpak ID renames](/docs/for-app-authors/maintenance#renaming-the-flatpak-id)